brunorgubu/LoDCalculator/README.md

 Overview

-LoDCalculator is a Blender add-on designed to analyze the level of detail (LoD) of 3D models.
+LoDCalculator is a Blender add-on designed to analyze the level of detail of 3D models.
 It evaluates geometric and radiometric fidelity, providing scores and raw data that help assess the quality of your models.

 Installation

 Download the LoDCalculator.py file from this repository.